enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 The World Wide Web Consortium (W3C) has established standards for semantic modeling with RDF Schema (RDFS) and the Web Ontology Language (OWL).
 RDFS extends RDF by introducing basic vocabulary for defining classes, properties and hierarchies [@rdf-schema].
 OWL goes further by supporting more complex constructs such as class equivalence, property restrictions and logical axioms.
 These features enable semantic reasoning and consistency checking across datasets.
 Semantic reasoning allows new knowledge to be inferred from existing data, while validation mechanisms can help ensure data integrity and coherence [@owl-features].

 A domain-specific example of such an ontology is the SOSA (Sensor, Observation, Sample, and Actuator) ontology, developed by the W3C Spatial Data on the Web Working Group [@ssn-ontology].
 SOSA is specifically designed to describe sensors, the observations they make, and the processes and platforms involved.
 It is well-aligned with the needs of IoT applications, where metadata about sensor deployments, measurement procedures and observed properties must be consistently modeled.
 In our platform, SOSA concepts are used to represent sensor nodes, their deployments in the field and the observations they produce.
-This enables consistent semantic annotation of sensor metadata and supports data integration across different types of sensing systems. \
+This enables consistent semantic annotation of sensor metadata and supports data integration across different types of sensing systems.

 The following diagram from the official ontology description by W3C offers a concret overview over all classes and relationships that are described within SOSA [@ssn-ontology]:

 ![Structure of the SOSA ontology](./images/sosa-ontology.png)

+\newpage

 The following example shows how a sensor and an observation would be described and linked with the SOSA ontology.
 The example is written in the Turtle format, a compact and human-readable syntax specifically designed for RDF graphs, making it easier to read and write semantic data.